optimisticlucio/ts-learning-exercises/form-builder/README.md

     -   max, a number representing the maximal value the user can input.
 Default is 10.
     -   step, a number representing how far away the "options" for inputs are.
 Default is 1.
     (For example, "step: 2" only allows odd or even numbers, depending on the value of min.)
-    -   default, a number representing the initial value presented to users.
+    -   default-value, a number representing the initial value presented to users.